 What weights to use?

-I recommend starting small, start using 5 lbs. weights and progressed to up to 15 lbs., depending on the arm exercise.
+I recommend starting small, starting using 5 lbs. weights and progressing to up to 15 lbs., depending on the arm exercise.
 I can go higher if it’s for leg exercises.

 - 5 lb dumbbells